FLASK-SQLALCHEMY(1) Flask-SQLAlchemy FLASK-SQLALCHEMY(1)

 This page will walk you through the basic use of Flask-SQLAlchemy.
 For full capabilities and customization, see the rest of these docs, including the API docs for the SQLAlchemy object.

 Flask-SQLAlchemy is a wrapper around SQLAlchemy.
 You should follow the SQLAlchemy Tutorial to learn about how to use it, and consult its documentation for detailed information about its features.
 These docs show how to set up Flask-SQLAlchemy itself, not how to use SQLAlchemy.
-Flask-SQLAlchemy sets up the engine, declarative model class, and scoped session automatically, so you can skip those parts of the SQLAlchemy tutorial.
+Flask-SQLAlchemy sets up the engine and scoped session automatically, so you can skip those parts of the SQLAlchemy tutorial.

 Flask-SQLAlchemy is available on PyPI and can be installed with various Python tools.
 For example, to install or update the latest version using pip: